MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 "SigningProtocol": "sigv4"
 }
 ```
-## 15. we create OAC with the following command
+## 16. We create the OAC with the following command

 ```bash
 aws cloudfront create-origin-access-control
 --origin-access-control-config file://oac.json
 ```

-## 15.1 – the befor command generated the following output
+## 16.1 – the befor command generated the following output

 ```json
 {